 Some countries prohibit items outright; others may limit them.
 Being informed on the rules and regulations that exist and which may impact your shipments can help ensure a smooth delivery.

-There are a few ways you can get this information:
+There are a few ways you can access this information:

 - UPS has a tool that shows country-specific rules and regulations by origin and destination countries.